yespiggy/tp/docs/UserGuide.md

 **Caution: Detection of Duplicated Persons**

-Note that duplicated persons in one startup are detected by `email`.
-We assume that `email` is unique for every person.
+Note that duplicated persons in one startup are detected by `pe/EMAIL`.
+We assume that email is unique for every person.
 In other words, we assume that it is possible to have 3 Johns in one company, and they all have different emails.
-Before adding a new person to the startup, always double-check their `email` to make sure that the person is not added already.
+Before adding a new person to the startup, always double-check their `pe/EMAIL` to make sure that the person is not added already.
 Also take note that we allow one person to work in multiple startups.
 </box>